hageyahhoo/Agile2020/proposal.md

 # Abstract
-⭐️
-- needs a much so that it will stand out from the rest
-- opportunity to "sell" or "hook" them
-- help them sense the passion you feel for the topic
-- Then give them some idea of how you'll cover the material and some more detail about what you'll cover.
-**Consider having a strong close to the abstract to re-engage the reader**.

-⭐️ここをよりattractiveに！
-- 参加者が共感できるものに
-    - 私は、QAの経験がない
-    - 強い反対を乗り越え、今では多くの方から関心を持ってもらえている（仕事も増えている）
-    - お互いのサイロを乗り越え、お互いが喜び合える方法ってないかな？
-    - あります！

-⭐️Original
+**We can change difficulties into something special with proper approaches!**

 If you proceed with improvement activities, like introducing Test Automation to your team, you may face some challenges.
 Some members and/or teams may oppose your activities.
 You may find that no one uses tools or solutions you introduced.
 You may face a shortage of members who have enough skills and knowledge.

+As an **SET (Software Engineer in Test)** at LINE Corporation, **I faced with a lot of challenges and failures**.
+No clear goals.
+Dissension among developers, testers, and managers.
+Negative feedback to my/our solutions... **However, I could overcome them and finally achieved something great!**

-In this talk, I will tell you the following practical ideas and solutions which **relate to testing** I found through my experience as **SET (Software Engineer in Test) from Scratch**:
+In this talk, I will tell you the following practical ideas and solutions which **relate to testing** I found through my experience as SET **from Scratch**:

 1) Importance and how to get support and understanding from decision-makers and colleagues They are critical to proceed with test-related improvement activities.
 I will explain useful techniques; **"Product Discovery"** to discover their real concerns, and **"Giving impacts"** to attract them.